barafael/barafael.github.io/_posts/2018-06-04-Several-Reasons-Why-The-Rust-Compiler-Is-Your-Friend-#8-Will-Amaze-You.md

 }
 ```

-The Rust Complainer says no:
+The Rust Complainer says NO:

 ```
 error[E0373]: closure may outlive the current function, but it borrows `local_arr`, which is owned by the current function